franciscop/franciscop.github.io/blog/the-future-of-serverjs/readme.md

 So from my point of view and current situation, I have 3 options to continue with server.js:

 1. Do it **for myself**.
 Keep it closed source or the closest equivalent (read-only Github, etc).
 While all the community involvement has been highly positive, it requires a large amount of time that I do not have.
-I would very much **not like this** though, I love Open Source.
+I would very much **not like this** though, I love Open Source and the community.

 2. **Sell the project**.
 With increased monetary support and a paying community, I can focus my effort on what matters while reducing the support needed.
 I really like the way Alvaro Trigo [is doing it with Fullpage.js](https://alvarotrigo.com/fullPage/pricing/).
-This has many pros and cons though.
+This has many pros and cons to be considered.

-3. Find a **big sponsor**.
-With a big company paying my expenses I can live with that and focus exclusively on server.js for ~1 year.
-Facebook, Google, Stripe, Airbnb, etc. have shown great contributions to open source projects.
-I can live with $3000-4000/month (gross) and even spend a bit of that on external help (graphic design, copywriting).
-This would be a huge pay cut, but some things are more important than money.
+3. Find **big sponsors**.
+With a big company paying me I can focus exclusively on server.js for ~1 year.
+Facebook, Google, Stripe, Airbnb, etc. have shown great contributions to open source.
+I can live with $3000-4000/month (gross) and even spare some for design and copywriting.

 There are some other alternatives like joining an agency and basing their back-end work on server.js, contracting and doing this on the side, etc. but I think those are very rare.